hashicorp/consul-template/README.md

 This will still add the dependency to the list of watches, but will not evaluate the inner-if, avoiding the out-of-index error.

-## Reload Configuration and Templates

-While there are multiple ways to run Consul Template, the most common pattern is to run Consul Template as a system service.
-When Consul Template first starts, it reads any configuration files and templates from disk and loads them into memory.
-From that point forward, changes to the files on disk do not propagate to running process without a reload.

-The reason for this behavior is simple and aligns with other tools like haproxy.
-A user may want to perform pre-flight validation checks on the configuration or templates before loading them into the process.
-Additionally, a user may want to update configuration and templates simultaneously.
-Having Consul Template automatically watch and reload those files on changes is both operationally dangerous and against some of the paradigms of modern infrastructure.
-Instead, Consul Template listens for the `SIGHUP` syscall to trigger a configuration reload.
-If you update configuration or templates, simply send `HUP` to the running Consul Template process and Consul Template will reload all the configurations and templates from disk.

 ## FAQ